 Image: creating a forwarder from email@example.com to firstname.lastname@example.org.

 To forward emails to multiple addresses you can simply create multiple forwarders.
-For instance, you can set up two forwarders for firstname.lastname@example.org, so that emails sent to the address are copied to, say, email@example.com and firstname.lastname@example.org.
+For instance, you can set up two forwarders for email@example.com so that emails are copied to firstname.lastname@example.org and email@example.com.

-You can choose to discard rather than forward emails.
-The below example shows another forwarder for email@example.com.
-However, this time we have selected the Discard option.
+You can discard rather than forward emails.
+The below example shows another forwarder for firstname.lastname@example.org.
+However, this time I selected the Discard option.
 Senders will receive a bounce email with a standard message (“No such person at this address”).

 Image: discarding rather than forwarding emails for email@example.com.